Joe0lsen/Joe0lsen/README.md

 I want to build useful or cool things, and I'm also curious about how computer systems work.

 I'm currently learning ReactJS and ThreeJS.
-I want to dive deaper into functional programming, and eventually want to learn assembly language.
+I want to dive deaper into low-level programming, and eventually want to learn assembly language.

 If you would like to contact me, my email is: olsen.jcm@gmail.com